rrune/goshort/README.md

 - ``docker-compose up``

 ## stuff used
 This is written in Go.
 That's basically it.
 Uses mariadb/mysql to store stuff.
-If you want to use some other database, you have to write that code yourself.
+If you want to use some other database, you have to write that code yourself (has to implement the Database interface).

 ## abuse/contact
 Please only link stuff compliant with german law.
 Thanks!
 If you want something removed for whatever reason, send me a mail.
 Responses might take a day.